kabyru/machineSponge/README.md

 Windows: main.py --mode train (or for CUDA support, Windows: mainGPU.py --mode train)

+Use the GUI to select the training data included in this REPO (data/spongebob.txt)

 Afterwards, you may use the 'generate' argument to create transcripts based off of your newly created model.

 NOTE: This current pre-release uses WINDOWS PyTorch, choose the proper MAIN file depending whether you wish to use CUDA-supported hardware to expedite the run or not.